Monument, Kansas – Stage Station to Ghost

 Old township hall in Monument, Kansas by Kathy Alexander.

-When a post office opened on May 19, 1880, it was called Monument.
+The post office opened on May 19, 1880, and it was called Monument.

-In 1910, the tracks coming through the village were operated by the Union Pacific Railroad.
-At that time, the town boasted a bank, a grain elevator, a hotel, a number of stores, an express office, a money order post office with two rural routes, and a population of 150.
+In 1910, the Union Pacific Railroad operated the tracks coming through the village.
+At that time, the town boasted a bank, a grain elevator, a hotel, several stores, an express office, a money order post office with two rural routes, and a population of 150.

 In the next decades, the town maintained a relatively stable population.
 Monument’s post office closed on January 25, 1997.
 However, just three years later, it still had a population of 144.